fwinkelbauer/chunkyard/README.md

 - Install the .NET 5 SDK
 - Run `./csake build` to build the solution

+The `./csake` script runs the project `./build/Chunkyard.Build`, a CLI tool which can be used to build, test and release Chunkyard.
+You can type commands such as `./csake help` or `./csake build --help` to learn more.

 ## Publish

 - Commit all your work